Housing benefit advice for landlords

 As a landlord, your tenants could get housing benefit if you charge them rent and they are on a low income.
 Housing benefit can pay for all, or part, of their rent.
 The amount of housing benefit they receive will depend on their income and circumstances.

-Universal Credit will replace Housing Benefit for some people.
+Universal Credit replaces Housing Benefit for some people.
 You may need to check what benefits your tenant is in receipt of.

 About tenants housing benefit

 For private tenants, the maximum housing benefit payable is normally calculated using the Local Housing Allowance (LHA) rate for the area and the number of bedrooms your tenant needs.
-Find out about Local Housing Allowance rates.
+Find out about Local Housing Allowance rates (opens new window) .

 Tenants claiming housing benefit